hashicorp/terraform/website/source/docs/providers/openstack/r/networking_router_interface_v2.html.markdown

 * `subnet_id` - (Required) ID of the subnet this interface connects to.
 Changing this creates a new router interface.

+* `port_id` - ID of the port this interface connects to.
+Changing this creates a new router interface.

 ## Attributes Reference

 The following attributes are exported: